In 2014, UNICEF and partners plan for:

-- 750,000 children under 5 benefit from free and adequate care to manage malaria, ARIs and diarrhoea
+- 325,000 children in humanitarian situations aged 6 to 59 months benefit from free and adequate care to manage malaria, acute respiratory infections and diarrhoea

 HIV and AIDS

 - 1,050,000 people are better informed on reproductive health and the prevention of HIV/STIs

 - 200 survivors of sexual and gender-based violence are provided with post exposure prophylaxis kits and comprehensive care